open-telemetry/opentelemetry-python-contrib/RELEASING.md

 ### Releasing individual package

 > [!NOTE]
-> Per-package release is supported only for packages included in the corresponding workflow.
-Libraries that support per-package release are currently
+> Per-package patch release is supported for the following packages only:
+> - opentelemetry-propagator-aws-xray
+> - opentelemetry-resource-detector-azure
+> - opentelemetry-sdk-extension-aws
+>
-> excluded from the general patch release.
+> These libraries are also excluded from the general patch release.

 Per-package patch release preparation is handled by the [`[Package] Release`](./.github/workflows/package-release.yml) workflow that allows to pick a specific package to release.